revodavid/openai-prompt-engineering-lab/docs/20-Completions.md

 By default, the Completions Playground limits the length of completions to 100 tokens (about 75 words).
 To allow for longer completions, change the "Max tokens" option in the right column from 100 to 1000.

 Now, try a few other prompts and observe the response.
 Here are some examples to try, but get creative with your own prompts and see what happens!

+Try using the Regenerate button too: in which cases do the responses vary, and in which cases is the response usually the same?

 ```
 What is the capital of Australia?
 ```
 ```
 A recipe for banana bread, and an itemized shopping list of the ingredients.
 ```
 ```
 What were the 10 top movies of 2001?
 Respond in the form of a table listing the movie name, the box office earnings, and the studio.
 ```
 ```
 Write a Python function to calculate the nth prime number.
 ```

 ## Generating novel content